Kano0529/cse210final/README.md

 # cse210final
 # Painted

 Painted is a two-player game that a player can win by painting more than a half of tiles on the game board.
 The game board starts with all sky-blue color.
-When a player moves on a tile, the tile changes its color (player1: red, player2: green).
+When a player moves on a tile, the tile changes its color (player1: red, player2: blue).
 Last one who visited the tile gets its color.
 When two player moves to a tile exactly at the same time, the tile goes back to its original color (sky-blue)

 ## Getting Started
 ---